How to Save Money on London Hotels for a 5 to 7 Night Stay (2026)

 Switching once is not mandatory.
 If unpacking once and staying put is more important to you than price differences, it is perfectly reasonable to choose one hotel all week and adjust elsewhere.
 But for many week-long stays that have one or two expensive knots in the middle, switching once is one of the cleaner ways to unknot them.

 For a full comparison of one hotel versus switching once, including pros, cons and more examples, see our guide on one hotel or switching once mid trip in London.
+If you want the booking mechanics first, see how Hotel Splitter works step by step.

 A simple booking checklist